bnoordhuis/node-profiler/README.md

 Access the V8 profiler from node.js - http://nodejs.org/

+## A word of advice

+This module is for people who need run-time control over V8's profiler.
+If all you want is wholesale profiling, you don't need it.
+Simply start `node` with profiling enabled:

+	node --prof application.js

+Read on, however, if you want to wield the arcane powers this module grants.

 ## Compiling

 When the stars are right - i.e. when `node-waf` is not broken: